Museum of New Zealand Te Papa Tongarewa

 70 Molesworth Street, Thorndon, Wellington

-Opposite New Zealand Parliament buildings stands the National Library Te Puna Mātauranga o Aotearoa.
-In it lies He Tohu — a permanent exhibition and home to some of New Zealand’s most important documents.
+Opposite New Zealand Parliament buildings, stands Te Puna Mātauranga o Aotearoa National Library.
+Inside you’ll find He Tohu — a permanent exhibition housing some of New Zealand’s most important documents.

-Visitors can enter He Tohu for free, and view three constitutional documents that shape Aotearoa.
+Visitors can enter He Tohu for free and view original versions of three constitutional documents that have helped shape Aotearoa.

 He Tohu is also home to the 1893 Women’s Suffrage Petition, Te Petihana Whakamana Pōti Wahine.
 This document led to New Zealand becoming the first country in the world where all women gained the right to vote in general elections.